-Dozens of cooperatives presented lawsuits to annul the title transfers claiming fraud and coercion. - 161.
+Dozens of cooperatives presented lawsuits to annul the title transfers claiming fraud and coercion. - 134.
 Cooperatives claiming that Facussé had wrongfully taken their lands formed the Unified Campesino Movement of the Aguán (Movimiento Unificado Campesino del Aguán, or "MUCA") to support the lawsuits seeking to invalidate Miguel Facussé's claims to the land; at least eight such lawsuits were filed against Facussé.
-In addition to legal action, MUCA also emphasized organization and peaceful social protest. - 162.
-In the ensuing years, cooperative leaders challenging land transfers to Facussé via the courts reported that their lawyers were threatened and bribed, and that as a result, they were often unable to maintain legal representation.
-Ultimately, all but a handful of the dozens of cooperatives that tried to challenge the land transfers were forced to abandon their lawsuits under threats of violence or other harassment. - 163.
-In 2000, Facussé sold most of Cressida's assets and product lines to the Anglo-Dutch conglomerate, Unilever.
+In addition to legal action, MUCA also emphasized organization and peaceful social protest. - 135.
+In the ensuing years, cooperative leaders challenging land transfers to Facussé reported that their lawyers were threatened and bribed, and that as a result, they were often unable to maintain legal representation.
+Ultimately, all but a handful of the dozens of cooperatives that tried to challenge the land transfers were forced to abandon their lawsuits under threats of violence or other harassment.

+- 136. In 2000, Facussé sold most of Cressida's assets and product lines to the Anglo-Dutch conglomerate, Unilever.
 As Unilever's press release at the time noted, however, Facussé retained Cressida's "palm plantation interests."
-In 2005, Facussé re-launched the company as Corporación Dinant, including the former Cressida's palm plantation holdings in the Aguán. - D. Amidst escalating land-related violence in the Aguán and a coup d'état, IFC investment staff push through a second investment with Facussé, and IFC begins lending to Ficohsa. - 164.
+In 2005, Facussé re-launched the company as Corporación Dinant, including the former Cressida's palm plantation holdings in the Aguán. - D. Amidst escalating land-related violence in the Aguán and a coup d'état, IFC investment staff push through a second investment with Facussé, and IFC begins lending to Ficohsa. - 137.
 Throughout the mid-2000s, the farmer cooperatives continued to seek return of their lands.
 The difficulties in sustaining civil suits led the cooperatives to appeal to the Honduran government to resolve the conflict.
-They found support in former President Manuel Zelaya, who was elected in 2006, and was viewed as a supporter of the farmers. - 165.
-In February 2006, seven thousand farmers peacefully occupied the road near Tocoa, the

-- principal town in the Bajo Aguán.
-They requested that both government authorities located in Tocoa, and the central Honduran government, investigate the lawfulness of the land transfers. - 166.
+They found support in former President Manuel Zelaya, who was elected in 2006, and was viewed as a supporter of the farmers. - 138.
+In February 2006, seven thousand farmers peacefully occupied the road near Tocoa, the principal town in the Bajo Aguán.
+They requested that both government authorities located in Tocoa, and the central Honduran government, investigate the lawfulness of the land transfers. - 139.
 On January 3, 2006, the Garifuna presented a formal complaint to the World Bank Inspection Panel, claiming that the Land Modernization Law, which the World Bank had promoted, had resulted in the demise of collective property held by Garifuna communities, in favor of individual property.
 In June 2007, the Inspection Panel published a report applying the World Bank Operational Directive on Indigenous Peoples, in which it identified agribusiness (including oil palm) as a cause of conflict in the area.
+In its response to the Inspection Panel report, the World Bank included a map locating Garífuna communities in the Bajo Aguán near

+Dinant properties.

-In its response to the Inspection Panel report, the World Bank included a map locating Garifuna communities in the Bajo Aguán near Dinant properties. - 167.
-In 2007, despite these ongoing land disputes, IFC began to explore a second investment to support Miguel Facussé, this time a \$30 million loan to Corporación Dinant.
-From the earliest stages of its consideration of the loan, IFC was on notice that Facussé and Dinant were responsible for, and capable of, more violence in the Aguán. - 168.
-When IFC first explored and proposed this investment in Dinant, IFC's investment was supposed to be joined by investments from the Inter-American Development Bank's private lending arm (the Inter-American Investment Corporation), and the German Investment Corporation).
-However, neither of those institutions ultimately disbursed on their shares of the loan, making IFC an outlier in its decision to move forward with the loan. - 169.
+- 140. In 2007, despite these ongoing land disputes, IFC began to explore a second investment to support Miguel Facussé, this time a \$30 million loan to Corporación Dinant.
+From the earliest stages of its consideration of the loan, IFC was on notice that Facussé and Dinant were responsible for, and capable of, more violence in the Aguán. - 141.
 According to IFC Summary of Proposed Investment, the stated purpose of IFC's investment in Dinant included, among other things, "developing young palm oil plantations."
 As IFC staff later admitted to the CAO, anyone involved in palm oil in Honduras at the time knew that there were serious land disputes often accompanied by violence.
-Indeed, at this very same time, IFC suspended all its other investments in palm oil companies, including in another
+Indeed, at this very same time, IFC suspended all its other investments in palm oil companies, including another Honduran company. - 142.
+IFC's social and environmental review for the Dinant investment was manifestly inadequate.

-Honduran company.